|

 I'd rather play the Playstation version for it's arcade perfection,

 but either 32-bit powerhouse will provide endless SF joy."
+You

 can read the entire Review article by clicking the image